DentalNPI

 Frequently asked

-Oral & Maxillofacial Surgeons in Washington: questions
+Oral And Maxillofacial Surgeons in Washington: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 10 are Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.